-Years ago, I think it was in Surprised by Joy, I read about the English education of C.S.
+Years ago, I think in Surprised by Joy, I read about the English education of C.S.
 Lewis.
 Unfortunately, Evernote didn’t exist at the time.
-As a result, I can’t source what I am about to assert.
+As a result, I can’t source what I am about to say.

 Anyway, at some point, and somewhere, I read about the English education of C.S.
 Lewis.

 Here is the short version.
-In order to master our language downriver, C.S.
-Lewis studied the headwaters of our language.
+In order to master English downriver, C.S.
+Lewis studied the headwaters of English.

-As a total aside, the headwaters of the mighty Mississipi river are located in Itasca, Minnesota.
+As a total aside, the headwaters of the mighty Mississippi river are located in Itasca, Minnesota.
 Itasca sounds like a Native American word, doesn’t it?

 What were we talking about?